 In our house curries like this stovetop yellow chicken curry and Thai chicken curry are the most asked quick dinner recipes.

-Thai Shrimp Curry with Squash
+Why You’ll Love My Thai Shrimp Curry

-The resulting Thai red curry shrimp dish is a restaurant quality meal that is creamy, with a slight kick, and contains a delicious combination of healthy fats, protein, and complex carbohydrates.
-Hello, pan roasted butternut squash โ€“ I see you.
+The resulting shrimp curry recipe is a restaurant quality meal that is creamy, sweet, with a slight kick, and contains a delicious combination of healthy fats, protein, and complex carbohydrates.

-Ingredients and Substitutions
+Ingredients and Notes

 • Tomato paste: I use low sodium tomato paste as the fish sauce is salty.

 • Fish sauce: This has a very savory, salty, umami flavor to add to dishes to elevate them.
-Try to use a high quality one though otherwise it can be very salty (in which case, I suggest adding only half the amount and increasing at the end, if necessary).

 • Any sweetener: Just a little is needed to balance the spicy and savory flavors.
-Omit if preferred.

-• Salt & pepper: To season.
+• Salt and pepper: To season.

 • To garnish: Add lime wedges, green onion, and cilantro.
 You could also add thinly sliced red chili for extra heat.